Leicester Storm: 2010 – from the ashes of the Phoenix, a Storm in a teacup..

 In 2011 the Storm employed in partnership with the RFL a full-time community sports coach and started a full junior programme including under-11s, under-13s, under-14s, under-16s and under-18s.
 12 players this year have made representative teams with 2 currently considering contracts from Sheffield Eagles.
-The Academy team had another great year making the 3v Sport Midlands Rugby League Finals, losing to the eventual winners.
+The academy team had another great year making the 3v Sport Midlands Rugby League Finals, losing to the eventual winners.
 The 1st Grade side enjoyed their most successful season for many years making the Grand Final against Bristol Sonics.
 This game would be the last for Head Coach Ty Watson who has decided to hang up his boots after 20 years playing the game.

+In 2018, it was confirmed that the club had folded.